Advertiser Disclosure

 Amex points can be very valuable, especially if you use them for transfers to hotel and airline partners.
 However, not all partners are the same.
 Some, such as ANA, can score you business class redemptions to Europe for an incredible 88,000 points round-trip.
 Others, such as Marriott Bonvoy, will charge you upwards of 70,000 points per night for a hotel stay.

-Why is the Amex Platinum so popular?
+Why is the Amex Platinum card so popular?

 There are a few reasons why the Amex Platinum card is so popular, including the large welcome offer that it can provide.
 Aside from this, however, cardholders can take advantage of the many benefits it includes, such as hotel elite status, statement credits, and points that are transferable.

-What is the highest ever Amex Platinum card sign-up bonus?
+What is the highest-ever Amex Platinum card sign-up bonus?

 The highest welcome offer we have ever seen for the Amex Platinum card was 150,000 points.

-How much is 150,000 Amex points worth?
+How much are 150,000 Amex points worth?

 We value Amex Membership Rewards points at 2.2 cents per point thanks to the value you can receive by using the Amex transfer partners.
 This would make 150,000 points worth $3,300 based on that valuation.
-That said, the amount of value you get from your points will depend on how you redeem them.
+That said, the value you get from your points will depend on how you redeem them.

 How do I get a higher Amex Platinum card welcome offer?